[?] Subscribe To This Site

 4. Rinse thoroughly and then apply hair conditioner if you use one.

-How to Buy Tea Tree Oil Shampoos
+Using Pre-Mixed Tea Tree Oil Shampoos

-Beware of Man-made Chemicals in your Shampoos
+Beware of Man-Made Chemicals in Your Favorite Shampoo!

 One common ingredient found in many shampoos and cleansers is a chemical called sodium laurel sulphate (SLS).

-SLS is a surfactant used in many cleaning operations for removing oily residues and stains.
-It's original purpose was to make cleansers more effective in commercial industries such as removing grease from engines and industrial strength cleansers.
+It’s original purpose was to make cleansers more effective in commercial industries such as removing grease from engines and industrial strength cleansers.
 SLS is also added to shampoos and soaps to make them more sudsy and foamy.

 Sodium laurel sulfate is also commonly found in toothpaste, soaps, facial cleansers and shampoos.